wojcikpawel/TextEditorRepository/README.md

 3. git pull

 for invite your collaborator:
+1. Settings
+2. Manage Access
-Settings -> Manage Access -> Inviate a collaborator
+3. Invite a collaborator